EthACKdotOrg/fogmail/README.md

 There are already hacks on postfix in order to encrypt emails — we will use them.
 Process will be simple: upon account creation, you might either provide a public key, or a new pair might be generated (locally, provided there actuall are efficient javascript libraries).
 We won't get hand on the private key.
 Ever.
 (Meaning: if you lose your key, well, you lose all your old emails… duh.)

 Also, each node will be secured at the best possible.
 Running on closed environment, with no remote access.
-Updates will be followed closely (that's @cjeanneret job for years now).
+Updates will be followed closely (that's @SwissTengu job for years now).

 Also, all communication between nodes will be encrypted.
 Dovecot replication support SSL over TCP, and Tahoe already communicates with encrypted channels (and data are encrypted on the client side, then sent to the storage).